jxmot/reCAPTCHA/README.md

 Unless `callerid.php` is modified otherwise it will use a text file named `callerid.log`.
 If the log file does not exist the first time `callerid.php` is used it will be created automatically.
 In additon, if the file exceeds approximately 20k in size it is copied to a time stamped back up copy and a new caller ID log is created.

+# Future

+* An administration form is planned that will allow an admin user to enter sites into the database.
+* Might create a MongoDB version.

 (c) 2017 Jim Motyl